python-sprints/pandas-mentoring/SURVEY.md

 ### 4.2.
 Why did you choose to get involved in the pandas-mentoring program?
 - (open question)

 ### 4.3.
-Is this the first open-source project you contribute to?
+Is this the first open-source project you are contributing to?
 - yes
 - no